<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 • Clear legal standards: WCAG 2.1 Level AA is now the official benchmark, eliminating previous ambiguity about accessibility requirements.

 • Comprehensive coverage: The rule covers websites, mobile apps, and digital tools, whether operated directly or through vendors.
-This means you’re responsible even if a marketing agency runs and updates your website.
+This means you’re still responsible even if an outside agency manages your site or app.

-• Limited exceptions: Only specific content types receive exemptions, including archived materials not actively used and certain preexisting documents.
+• Limited exceptions: Only specific content types receive exemptions, including certain archived materials or preexisting documents.

 • Enforcement consequences: Non-compliance can result in DOJ investigations, legal action, and mandatory remediation under federal oversight.